 These burgers are hearty, so you’re going to want to serve them on a substantial bun.
-We’ve been enjoying them on grilled brioche buns, as pictured here.
+We love them on grilled brioche buns, as pictured here.
 (For a lower carb option, they’re also delicious served plated, sans bun.)

-My favorite cheese to melt onto Mojo Burgers is Manchego, a nutty sheep’s milk cheese from Spain.
-It brings a great element of nuttiness to the burger that pairs well with the flavors of the Mojo sauce.
+My favorite cheese to pair with these burgers is Manchego, a sheep’s milk cheese from Spain.
+It brings a great element of nuttiness to the burger that plays well with the flavors of the Mojo sauce and the spiked aioli.

 Mojo Beef Burgers with Tequila-Lime Aioli

-These festive burgers, infused with citrusy Mojo Sauce, are perfect for warm-weather cooking!
+This festive gourmet burger recipe, infused with citrusy Mojo Sauce, are perfect for warm-weather cooking!
 The recipe makes more aioli than you need for the burgers, but we like extra alongside for dipping fries or chips.